treolabs/treopim/docs/en/user-guide/catalogs.md

 ### Single Record Actions

-The following single record actions are available for catalog entities on the list view page:
+The following single record actions are available for catalog records on the list view page:

 - View
 - Edit